 Soybean planting considerations: Planting date, seeding rate and row spacing implications

-Soybean planting date, seeding rate and row spacing is important to maximize yield.
-Check out these factsheets summarized by university agronomists.
+Optimal planting date, seeding rate and row spacing are important to maximize soybean yield and profits.
+Check out factsheets summarized by university agronomists.

 Timely planting allows for soybean to maximize light interception and canopy photosynthesis, increase number of nodes and seeds per unit area, and lengthen the seed filling period.
 However, careful planning is required to minimize risks associated with early planting.

 Soybean row spacing used by growers varies widely across the U.S. In Michigan, most farmers plant soybean in 15- or 30-inch row widths.
-Across the U.S., narrow rows (less than or equal to 15 inches) out-yielded wide rows (greater than or equal to 30 inches) 69% of the time.
+Across the U.S., narrow rows (≤ 15 inches) out-yielded wide rows (≥ 30 inches) 69% of the time.
 This is probably due to earlier canopy closure in narrow rows that enables more light interception and drives photosynthesis.